bit-broker/website/content/en/docs/getting-started/install-k8s.md

 Using this API, new users can be [created](/docs/coordinator/user/#creating-a-new-user) and then [promoted](/docs/coordinator/user/#promoting-a-user-to-coordinator)  to have coordinator status.
 This results in the production of a new coordinator access token for them.
 But this act of promotion itself, requires permission.
 So how can we get started with this circular scenario?

-Whenever a fresh system is installed using Kubernetes, a special _bootstrap coordinator token_ is produced.
+Whenever a fresh system is installed using Kubernetes, a special _bootstrap coordinator authorization token_ is produced.
 This token is valid for use with the [Coordinator API](/docs/coordinator/).
 You can use this token to get going with the process of then creating your own users and giving them coordinator status.

 {{% alert color="warning" %}}
 It is possible, but _not recommended_, to use the bootstrap coordinator token in normal operation.
 Instead, you should use it to create your own master coordinator user and then utilize their token for further operations.